sethtrain/raven-clj/README.md

     - fix warnings in Sentry UI caused by unknown keys in request body ([#13](https://github.com/sethtrain/raven-clj/pull/13))
 - **1.3.2**
     - update `clj-http` to `3.0.1`

+## Contributing

+- Build and install the jar with `boot build-jar`
+- Start a repl with `boot repl`
+- Run tests with `boot test!`
+- Deploy a release with `boot build-jar push-release`

+PRs and issues welcome :tada:

+**Note:** Because this library uses it's own version in various places the version is stored on the classpath.
+In order to modify the version you need to modify `resources/raven_clj/version.txt`.

 ## License